tokenmill/docker-images/meta-clojure-private-git-deps/README.md

-# Clojure dependencies in private repositories
+# Clojure dependencies in private Git repositories

 ## How to use